-In the event of a major utility failure during regular working hours, immediately notify Facilities Management at 233-8211.
+In the event of a major utility failure during regular working hours, immediately notify the Physical Plant at 233-8211.
 In the event of a major utility failure during hours other than regular working hours, immediately notify DPS at 233-8118.